egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

-Your private key to `mydomain` is probably and experimentally stored as a file in your nameserver's filesystem; most Fortune-500 businesses will use an HSM PCI card right there for their own domain names.
+Your private key to `mydomain` is probably and experimentally stored as a file in your nameserver's filesystem; most Fortune-500 businesses probably (or already are)using an HSM PCI card or an HSM USB stick for their own domain names.

 In DNSSEC protocol level, this is pretty well hardened by the